harshitpaunikar1/support-inbox-copilot/.github/project-buildup-history.md

 - Task summary: Used the last day on Support Inbox Copilot to slow down and finish the loose ends.
 I mainly had to do a final pass for clarity, consistency, and first-impression quality and make sure the project told a clean story from start to finish.
 I was not trying to add anything fancy here, just making sure the thing looked complete enough to show someone.
 I was also trying to keep the idea grounded so it did not drift into random features for no reason.
 - Deliverable: Finished with final polish looking decent enough to call this version done, even if I could still nitpick a few things.
 I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.
+## 2023-07-26 - Day 12: Polish wrap

+- Task summary: After stepping away for a bit, came back and the variable names were inconsistent so cleaned those up across the notebook before calling it done.
+- Deliverable: Wrapped it up properly this time.